Below is information for Grant for the Web grantees. If you have grant-related questions that aren't covered here, feel free to ask in the comments.

 The specific payout details are in each individual Grant Agreement contract.
 If your contract stipulates two or more payments, you must submit both your public progress reports and your private financial update to unlock your additional payments.
 You’ll also need to send us invoices for each installment.

-- A shift in the overall goals of your project or overall focus.
+- A shift in the overall goals of your project

-- Changes to your milestones.
+- Changes to your milestones

 Some institutions require grantees to indicate a contact person from the granting organization.
 You may list Chris Lawrence, Senior Program Manager for Grant for the Web and/or Erika Drushka, Senior Program Manager for Grant for the Web.
 For all administrative inquiries, Ayesha Ware will be your contact and can be reached here.